almaan/eggplant/README.md

 We refer to our <a href="https://spatial-eggplant.readthedocs.io/en/latest/install.html">readthedocs</a> page for instructions regarding installation and examples of use.

 ## Structure
-We here outline the structure of this repository:
+This section outlines the (relevant) structure of the repository:
 - `eggplant/` - contains the source code of the Python package
+- `data/` - holds the data analyzed in the manuscript (and thus the notebooks included in this repository)
+  - `{data-set}/landmarks/` - contains the landmark coordinates for all samples in the associated data set
+  - `{data-set}/references` - contains the reference image used for the associated data set
+  - `{data-set}/curated` - is a symbolic link (symlink) pointing to a directory that holds the curated (charted) data of the associated data set.
+See the [Data Access](#data-access) section below for more information.
-- `docs/` - contains the source code for the documentation, built using sphinx
+  - `human-breast-cancer/stereoscope/` - contains the `stereoscope` proportion estimates for the two breast cancer samples
 - `data-processing/` - contains scripts to download and covert data to the working format `h5ad` (AnnData files)
   - `{data-set}/download-data.sh` - will download data from the original source
   - `{data-set}/make-h5ad.py` - will convert raw data into `h5ad`-files and add landmark annotations, execute with `python3 make-h5ad.py`